Official NAQT Rules

 - If no other player has signaled, the response shall be treated as illegal conferring (see Rule G.12) by the player who gave it.

 - If the player who responds is not on the same team as a player who did signal, the moderator will ignore the response (even if it is correct), and will recognize the player who actually signaled.
-Only that player will have a chance to respond, as the non-signaler has disqualified his team on that tossup question by illegal conferral (see Rule G.12).
+Only that player will have a chance to respond, as the non-signaler has disqualified their team on that tossup question by illegal conferral (see Rule G.12).

 - If the player who responds is a teammate of the player who did signal, and the responses are given simultaneously, the moderator will ignore the player who did not signal and evaluate the response from the player who did.
 No illegal conferring is called in this case, and the determination of simultaneity is not protestable.